Showing posts with label Ombre. Show all posts

 • yo: yarn over.

-• ssk: slip, slip, then knit the 2 slipped sts together through back loops.
+• ssk: slip, slip, knit the 2 sts together through back loops.

 Instructions: